jjjasminegarcia/CS-255-Portfolio/README.md

 Jasmine Garcia - 27 June 2025

 1. Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?
    The DriverPass project was all about creating a system for a fictional driving school that wanted to modernize the way students book lessons, take practice tests, and track their progress.
-The client needed a system that worked for both the          students and the instructors, and that makde the whole experience easier to me - from registration to payment to confirmation.
+The client needed a system that worked for both the          students and the instructors, and that made the whole experience easier to me - from registration to payment to confirmation.

 2. What did you do particularly well?
    I think I did a decent job of breaking down the user's needs and turning that into something that made sense on paper.
 I felt that my sequence diagram for booking a lesson turned out especially clear and detailed, and I felt confident submitting     it because it did a good job of showing the flow between the student, scheduler, and payment processor.
 I also made sure the business requirements document stayed organized and easy to follow, which really helped guide the rest of the design.